Downtown station (CapMetro Rail): Reconstruction

-In 2019, Capital Metro was forced to cut back the design of the new station due to a shortage of labor and tariffs imposed by the Trump administration that raised the price of steel.
+In 2019, CapMetro was forced to cut back the design of the new station due to a shortage of labor and tariffs imposed by the Trump administration that raised the price of steel.
 The changes include shortening the northernmost track to allow it to hold only 1 train instead of 2, reducing the number of shade canopies from 7 to 5, temporarily removing ticketing kiosks, and removing some landscaping and decorative concrete from the pedestrian plaza.
 The stripped design will reduce the station's capacity from 6 trains to 4 trains, and only the middle of the 3 tracks will be long enough to hold a 2-unit consist.
 However, the station is designed to allow the northernmost track and platform to be easily extended to allow 2 one-unit trains or 1 two-unit train to sit in the platform, similar to the design of the middle track.
 This would allow the station to hold up to 5 trains.

 The new downtown station will serve the existing Red Line and allow it to increase its frequency to 15 minute headways per direction, replacing the current minimum headway of 30 minutes.
 The new station will also eventually serve the Green Line, a proposed commuter rail line that will run from the downtown station to as far east as Elgin.

 The permanent Downtown station opened on October 19, 2020, several months ahead of schedule and under budget.

-With Project Connect, The Green Line will also terminate with the Red Line.
-The Blue Line and Gold Line will also stop at Downtown at an underground station east of Trinity Street extending to Brazos St.
+With Project Connect, the Green Line will also terminate with the Red Line.
+The planned light rail will also stop at Downtown.